 A refund (minus your $100 non-refundable deposit) will be made for cancellations submitted in writing 30 days prior to the training.
 No refunds will be allowed after that date.

 In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.

-Upon submission of your registration, you will be asked to complete and e-mail a short essay describing your reason(s) for wanting to attend the Mindfulness-Based Childbirth and Parenting (MBCP) training retreat.
-In your essay, please include a description of your professional training, your work with expectant and young families, a description of your meditation practice (if any), the tradition(s) in which you practice and any meditation retreats, classes or other meditation training you have experienced.
-Also include a description of any training or regular practice of yoga, qigong or other movement practices.
+Upon submission of your registration, you will be asked to complete an online MBCP Application form which includes a short essay describing your reason(s) for wanting to attend the training retreat.
 Should your background or previous training not be suitable for retreat attendance, you will be given a full refund.